tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # T cell receptor beta variable gene polymorphism predicts immune-related adverse events during checkpoint blockade immunotherapy
  - TCRB and TRBV gene polymorphisms implicated in autoimmunity, perhaps irAEs too
  - find TRBV allele haplotype protective against severe irAEs
+# T cell receptor repertoire as a predictor of immune-related adverse events in renal cell carcinoma
+ - median proportion of top 10 unique reads in TCR repertoire higher in more severe irAEs (grade 3 vs. grade 2) in RCC patients receiving ICB, so **more clonal repertoire with more severe irAEs**
+ -
 # T cell repertoire analysis and metrics of diversity and clonality
  - **TCRαβ heterodimer disulfide linked, each chain has constant and variable domain, 3 CDRs per chain so CDR1-3 α and β**
  - **CDR3 product of junctional diversity, most variable**